 Another Scientific & Clinical Issue Turned Political

 The politics of cannabis legislation are notoriously controversial and largely detrimental to the reality of the situation: people’s lives and well-being.
-The medical cannabis movement isn’t slowing down, but policy isn’t catching up fast enough.
-Nonetheless, the more informed you are, the more you can stand up for you rights and make the decision you think is best.
+The medical cannabis movement isn’t slowing down, but the policy isn’t catching up fast enough.
+Nonetheless, the more informed you are, the more you can stand up for your rights and make the decision you think is best.
 Indeed, the ambiguity of this legislation seems to leave the patient with some serious questions.

 Job Seeking Advice 101: Do Your Homework